 Turning the app into a daily destination for your customer is what retention is all about.

 The funnel idea is useful as a model, but consumers often move back and forth between points, so this is also known as the “mobile connection loop.”

 Each stage requires separate techniques and approaches, all of which are essential for an effective mobile app marketing campaign.

 Mobile App Acquisition

 Having users download the app is, of course, the first step in creating a great app.
-From a communications perspective, you must persuade a potential customer that your app will fix a challenge they are experiencing.
+From a communications perspective, you must persuade potential customers that your app will fix a challenge they are experiencing.
 The following are some of the most famous ways to deliver these messages:

 - One of the most common app acquisition platforms is social media.
 Paying social ads, in particular, is likely to be the most powerful medium unless you already have a wide audience.
 If the app has gained momentum, getting people to hire their mates as users is an even more successful channel.

 - Real-world incentives: A typical tactic is to offer a discount giveaway, a contest entry, or some other meaningful prize in return for an app download.
 The disadvantage of using real-world prizes is that users who sign up this way can uninstall the app as soon as they receive their prize.